CuichanWu/CuichanWu/README.md

 * **Northeastern University**
   *  Master of Science in Computer Science
   *  Expected graduate in 2024
-  *  Silicon Valley Campust at San Jose, CA
+  *  Silicon Valley Campus at San Jose, CA

 * **San Francisco State University**
   * Bachelor of Science in Business Administration: Concentration in Marketing